falcosecurity/driverkit/docs/builder_images.md

 A special value for builder image is available:
 * `auto:$tag`, that is used to tell driverkit to use the automatic algorithm, but forcing a certain image tag

+> **NOTE**: since `docker search` has no way to differentiate between image tags, all builder images are expected to be tagged together.